24/7 Helpline

 multicolored abstract painting

-Alcohol kills people.
+Ultimately, alcohol kills people.
 Some die from acute alcohol intoxication because they drink so much their body simply can not handle the alcohol.
-Others die from long term chronic conditions associated with alcohol misuse.
+In addition, others die from long-term chronic conditions associated with alcohol misuse, and this supports the argument that legalising drugs doesn’t work in preventing substance-related deaths.

 Legalising Drugs Doesn’t Work: Why Do Some Politicians Want To Legalise Drugs?